oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-exploring-traffic-splits.md

 - In the OCI Cloud shell type

-  - `kubectl edit dsployment stockmanager`
+  - `kubectl edit deployment stockmanager`

 - Scroll down until you find the matchLabels section in the selector (this is the spec.selector.matchLabels)